pjakiela/ECON523/M1-selection.md

 [Worms:  Identifying Impacts on Education and Health in the Presence of Treatment Externalities](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1468-0262.2004.00481.x) by Edward Miguel and Michael Kremer

+### Randomistas in Development Economics

+[The Poverty Lab](https://www.newyorker.com/magazine/2010/05/17/the-poverty-lab) (A _New Yorker_ profile of Esther Duflo, from 2010)

+[A Nobel Prize for the Randomistas](https://www.cgdev.org/blog/nobel-prize-randomistas) (a Center for Global Development blog post by me)

 ### More Recent Evidence on Health Insurance

 [Health Insurance and Mortality: Experimental Evidence from Taxpayer Outreach](https://academic.oup.com/qje/article/136/1/1/5911132?login=true)